 Our program is intended for individuals who cannot afford their prescription medications.
 Prescription Care is a full service medication access company that researches available sources of assistance, enrolls eligible individuals in patient available assistance programs, handles ongoing refill processing and maintains enrollment.

 The average household income to qualify for the Prescription Care program:

 Guidelines increase with each additional member in household.

 Prescription Care also works with health care providers, insurance companies, and social workers across the United States to help their patients who cannot afford their medications.

-Prescription Care is a national medication access program that assists eligible individuals access over 2,000 FDA-approved prescription medications for a set price of $49.00 per month for each medication we are able to assist with.
+Prescription Care assists eligible individuals access over 1,000 FDA-approved prescription medications for a set price of $49.00 per month for each medication we are able to assist with.
 There are no additional costs or hidden fees.

 Prescription Care is not an insurance plan or discount card.
 Once enrolled in our program, our advocates will identify all available sources of assistance for the individual and handle the ordering, managing, tracking, on-time refilling and renewal of medications.